Guidance

 4. If an electronic shredder is not available, place the personal details page and the passport pieces into a confidential waste bin.

-5. Add a passport note to the passport record on Main Index to show the reason you destroyed the passport.
+5. Add a passport note to the passport record to show the reason you destroyed the passport.

-This section tells His Majesty’s Passport Office operational staff, when the system automatically cancels a British passport on Main Index, and when we must manually cancel a British passport on Main Index.
+This section tells His Majesty’s Passport Office operational staff, when the system automatically cancels a British passport, and when we must manually cancel a British passport.

-When we authorise a renewal or replacement of an old passport, the passport issuing system automatically updates the old passport record on Main Index (MI).
-The system will cancel an old passport record, when the:
+When we authorise a renewal or replacement of an old British passport, the passport issuing system automatically updates the old passport record.
+The system will cancel an old passport record, when the old passport number has been captured on DAP (Digital Application Processing).

-We do not always want a passport to be cancelled on MI, (for example, if we get an application for an additional passport or a Diplomatic or Official passport).
+We do not always want a passport to be automatically cancelled on passport records.
+For example, if we get an application for an additional passport or a Diplomatic or Official passport you must not cancel the customer’s other live passport.
+You must make sure the application is sent to the Exceptions Handling team using DAP: RTL reasons (I cannot do this application) guidance.

-When to manually cancel a British passport on Main Index
+When to manually cancel a British passport in passport records

-You may need to manually update MI records to show you cancelled a passport, when:
+You may need to manually update passport records to show you cancelled a passport, when:

 • the system is unable to automatically cancel an old passport, because the customer holds an additional passport